Healthplex Free Blood Pressure Checks

 Each of our three Owensboro Health Healthplex locations has your heart health in mind by offering free blood pressure checks every weekend!
 We invite you to visit the urgent care clinic each Saturday and Sunday between 8 a.m. - 5 p.m.

 Measuring blood pressure is a measurement of the force applied to the walls of your arteries as your heart pumps blood through your body.
-Your blood pressure can be measured at home, or at your healthcare provider's office, pharmacies and many other places.
+Your blood pressure can be measured at home, or at your healthcare provider's office, pharmacies

 How to prepare for a blood pressure test